Tungabhadra River: Course

 An important feature of the river banks is the flood protection walls all along the rivers, constructed by Sri Krishna Devaraya between 1525 and 1527 AD.
 They are found wherever there is a possibility of land erosion during the floods.
 It starts at Sringeri and ends at Kurnool, just few kilometres from its mouth.
 They are stone constructions and still intact.
 Very large boulders of 3' x 4' x 5' are also used in its construction.

 Piles of granite in varying shades of grey, ochre and pink dominate the landscape.
 The river has cut through weaker rocky substrata of the Hampi landscape and created a narrow gorge where granite hills confine the river in a deep ravine.

 In this setting the ruins of Vijayanagara and Hampi, the seat of power of the Vijayanagar empire, overlook this holy river, creating a mythological landscape merging sacred traditions about a multitude of significant divinities.

 The granite outcrops slowly disappear as the river flows south and the land opens into a long, broad plain ending at the rising slopes of the Sandur hills, rich in iron and manganese, beyond which is the town of Hosapete.
 The Tungabhadra Dam was constructed at Hosapete in the middle of the 20th century to harness the river water, aiding the growth of agriculture and industry in the region.

-The Tungabhadra River then flows east, joining the Krishna in Telangana.
+The Tungabhadra River then flows east, joining the Krishna in Andhra Pradesh and Telangana border.
 From here the Krishna continues east to empty into the Bay of Bengal.
-The wedge of land that lies north of the Tungabhadra River, between the Tungabhadra and the Krishna, is known as the Raichur Doab.
+The wedge of land between the Tungabhadra and the Krishna is known as the Raichur Doab.

+Cultural significance

+According to a Hindu mythological legend, after killing the demon Hiranyaksha, Varaha Swamy (the third incarnation of Vishnu) felt very tired.
+He took rest on the region now known as Varaha Parvatha.
+When he sat on that peak, sweat began flowing from his scalp.
+The sweat which flowed from the left side of his scalp became the Tunga river, and the sweat which flowed from his right side became Bhadra River.

+The confluence of Tungabhadra and Krishna River is a holy pilgrimage site - The Sangameswaram Temple.
+The Jogulamba Temple(dedicated to Devi) is present near Alampur village.
+The Sangameswaram Temple (Dedicated to Shiva) is present in Kurnool District, Andhra Pradesh.